astroclubiitk/astroclubiitk.github.io/summer-projects21.md

 cover-img: /assets/img/banner9.jpg
 ---

-Semester long summer projects have been announced!
-Read about all of the SnT projects [here](https://drive.google.com/drive/folders/1p3xqxxY2J1APDkfaCvIAOVNKVIGMMrfI) or go though the following list covering our projects offering.
+Semester long summer projects have been completed successfully!
+Read about all of the SnT projects [here](https://drive.google.com/drive/folders/1p3xqxxY2J1APDkfaCvIAOVNKVIGMMrfI) or go though the following list covering our projects offered this semester.
+The resources have also been provided below.

 ### 1. Computational Astrophysics